From Collusion to Cohen, Tallying Trump's Legal Risks

 8. What’s being investigated beyond colluding with Russia?

 Mueller is authorized to examine “any matters" that "may arise directly" from his investigation, and he’s making use of that mandate.
-Witness the battery of charges against Manafort, who has pleaded not guilty to laundering more than $18 million to support a “lavish lifestyle” and defrauding financial institutions that loaned him money.
-But even that has a Russia connection.
-Manafort earned millions of dollars working with Ukraine’s pro-Russia Party of Regions, and Mueller’s team initially pursued Manafort in part because of his ties with a Russian oligarch, Oleg Deripaska, to whom he was once millions of dollars in debt.
-In May, a federal judge questioned whether Mueller overstepped his authority in pursuing Manafort.
+Witness the battery of charges against Manafort, whom prosecutors say laundered more than $18 million to support a “lavish lifestyle” and defrauding financial institutions that loaned him money.
+But even Manafort’s conviction has a Russia connection.
+Before working for Trump, he earned millions of dollars working with Ukraine’s pro-Russia Party of Regions, and Mueller’s team initially pursued Manafort in part because of his ties with a Russian oligarch, Oleg Deripaska, to whom he was once millions of dollars in debt.

 9. Is Trump himself being investigated?

 Mueller appears interested in whether Trump obstructed justice by, among other actions, firing the head of the FBI, James Comey, in May 2017; allegedly asking Comey, days earlier, to go easy on Trump’s first national security adviser, Michael Flynn (who wound up pleading guilty to lying to the FBI); and allegedly asking Comey for a pledge of loyalty.
 Then there’s Trump’s personal involvement in the drafting of a misleading statement that tried to spin the June 2016 Trump Tower meeting -- the one that included his son, son-in-law and a Russian lawyer -- as being about international adoptions.
 Trump has tweeted, "There was no Collusion (it is a Hoax) and there is no Obstruction of Justice (that is a setup & trap)."

 10. Can Trump shut down the investigation?